corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

 #### Calculating latencies & aggregate statistics

-In order to calculate the latency of the delivery of every message, you can run the following query:
+In order to calculate the latency of the delivery of every message (in ms), you can run the following query:
 ```
 create table latencies
 as